logzio/logz-docs/_source/user-guide/infrastructure-monitoring/rollups.md

 | 7 - 30 days           | 10 minute rollups            |
 | 30 day or more        | 1 hour rollups               |

-In other words, when you're investigating new incidents, within 3 days of their occurrence, you can drill down on the raw data points.
+When you're investigating incidents, the granularity of the data will vary depending on how much time has passed.
+As long as you're within 3 days of the incident, you can drill down on the raw data points.
 As you move past the 3 day mark, you'll be able to drill down on the data at a granularity of 1 minute intervals.
-Once a week has passed, you'll be able to drill down to a maximum resolution of data point per 10 minute interval.
-Once a month or more has passed, the data is at its maximum compaction, allowing a maximum granularity of data point per 1 hour timeblock.
+Once a week has passed, you'll be able to drill down to a maximum resolution of 10 minute intervals.
+Once a month or more has passed, the data is at its maximum compaction, and you can drill down on the hourly metrics.

 #### Data point rollups